An American Flag waving against a bright blue sky.

 Prime Viewing Locations

-Some of the best places to catch the Fourth of July fireworks in Washington, D.C. include the National Mall, particularly the stretch between the Washington Monument and the US Capitol, where you’ll have a direct view of the show set against the city’s most iconic landmarks.
+Some of the best places to catch the Fourth of July fireworks in Washington, D.C. include the stretch between the Washington Monument and the US Capitol.
+There’ll be a direct view of the show set against the city’s most iconic landmarks.
+If you’re looking to avoid the heaviest crowds, East Potomac Park and Hains Point provide more open space and sweeping views across the water.

 FAQs